 I am also a trained public historian.
 While completing an MA at the University of Utah, I learned the craft of oral history at the American West Center, the West’s premier public history research institution.
 While at the Center, I served as assistant director and I was also lead oral historian on several projects, including Outdoor Recreation and Saving the Legacy: An Oral History of Utah’s Veterans.
 Later on at Temple, I had the pleasure of serving as the Allen F. Davis Fellow in Public History at the Philadelphia History Museum.

 Before academia, I served from 2000-2006 as an infantryman in the United States Marine Corps.
 I am a combat veteran of the Iraq War.
-In addition to my time in uniform, I have done stints as a paper boy, buss-boy, burger flipper, golf course grounds maintainer, cemetery lawn mower, artificial turf installer, long-and-short-haul trucker, barista, and adjunct professor.
-Born and raised in the suburbs of Salt Lake City, Utah, I have lived for varying parts of my life in southern California, the PNW, Philadelphia, and now northern Louisiana.
+In addition to my time in uniform, I have done stints as a paper boy, buss-boy, burger flipper, golf course grounds maintainer, cemetery lawn mower, artificial turf installer, long-and-short-haul trucker, barista, Uber driver, and adjunct professor.
+Born and raised in the suburbs of Salt Lake City, Utah, I have lived for varying stretches of my life in southern California, the PNW, Philadelphia, and now northern Louisiana.
 When I am not teaching, I avoid writing by honing my cooking skills, getting lost in the wilderness, and road tripping with my family.

 Find Me Here

 Here are a few other places you can find my face, ideas, and influence on the internet:

 To see my cyber security curriculum work, check out NICERC.org.

 Follow along with my adventures over at the Waggonner Center here.